johannschopplich/nuxt-kql/docs/guide/authentication-methods.md

 # Authentication Methods

 ::: tip
-`nuxt-kql` ist suited to be used with [kirby-headless-starter](/guide/what-is-nuxt-kql#kirby-headless-starter).
+`nuxt-kql` is suited to be used with [kirby-headless-starter](/guide/what-is-nuxt-kql#kirby-headless-starter).
 You may use it as a base for your KQL server.
 :::

 Depending on your Kirby setup, you can use one of the following authentication methods: